 August 27, 2011

-My name is Salma Maro, I hold a Bsc Communication and Public Relations from Moi University, Eldoret Kenya, and a Diploma in Journalism from the Kenya Institute of Mass Communication (KIMC).
+My name is Salma Maro, I hold a Bsc.
+Communication and Public Relations from Moi University, Kenya, and a Diploma in Journalism from the Kenya Institute of Mass Communication (KIMC).
+I am currently pursuing my Masters in Project Planning and Management at the University of Nairobi (UON).

 I am passionate about my work, and report consistently in general news and features articles covering a wide range of topical issues, including but not limited to women reproductive health, social and economic empowerment of women, politics, education, environment and human rights.